 The Council participates in one defined benefit scheme for its employees (retirement lump sums and pensions), earned as employees work for the Council, administered by Worcestershire County Council.
-Pension costs are assessed in accordance with the advice of an independent qualified Actuary (Hymans Robertson LLP with effect from 2023-24; Mercer Limited being the previous Actuary).
+Pension costs are assessed in accordance with the advice of an independent qualified Actuary (Hymans Robertson LLP).